gravitational/teleport/rfd/0096-helm-chart-revamp.md

 - the `teleport-proxy` Deployment: Those pods are stateless by default and can be upscaled even in standalone mode.
-Deploying those nodes using a Deployment means we cannot mount persistent storage on them.
+Deploying those nodes using a Deployment means we cannot mount peristent storage on them.
 As Teleport does not support graceful shutdown with record shipping, users might lose active sessions recordings during a rollout if using the `proxy` mode.
 Teleport nodes are relying on `kube` ProvisionTokens to join the auth nodes on startup ([see